gwierzchowski/datconv/DESCR.md

 **datconv** is a script intended to perform configurable comversion of file with data in one format to file with data in another format.

-Script should be run using Python 2.7 interpretter.
+Script should be run using Python 2.7 or Python 3.x interpretter.
 It also requires installation of external modules: lxml, PyYAML.
 For more information see README.md file distributed in source ball.